DanielBMarkham/Info-Ops/manuscript/chapter19.md

 If it has those qualities, it has a chance of being a great estimation process.
 It's a good process tool.

 Speaking of tools, let's dig in to see backlog grooming/refinement in action using EasyAM.

+{blurb, class: information}

+### Did you get it?

+Using backlog refinement as an example, processes look totally different when looked at through the lens of information management.
+Now we know the deeper meanings and how to improve things like estimation, refinement, and other Agile practices (Although we haven't talked about them yet).

+{/blurb}